sebastianadams-music/personal-website/README.md

 - remove / repair any jQuery scripts [put off for now]
 - hunt down errors in score links etc. [put off for now]
 - list all broken links and then port webpages for them [DONE]
+- separate the closers for score, listen, moreinfo so that all the parts of a particular piece can be open at once.
+- make them automatically open if the page is loaded from an anchor link
 ## to do on index page
 - make the YouTube init function work with extra players (smart way, not dumb way)